3umaGH/3umaGH/README.md

 Self-taught full-stack developer specializing in web development (React, Node.js).
 I’m passionate about building real-time, event-driven applications and crafting modular, scalable systems.
 Beyond coding, I enjoy entrepreneurship and bringing innovative side projects to life.

+Currently working on a data-driven RPG engine within Minecraft built with Java, with plans to build a network featuring multi-server, multi-regional support and real-time inter-communication between servers.

 Also: Give me a spreadsheet over a novel any day - numbers tell the best stories.

 ### 💻 Tech Stack: